 Benefits of geothermal energy systems

-- Return on investment – According to the Department of Energy, geothermal energy savings pay for themselves in 5 to 10 years.
+Return on investment – According to the Department of Energy, geothermal systems pay for themselves in 5 to 10 years of energy savings.

-- Quiet operation – Heating with geothermal units is quieter than other HVAC systems.
-The indoor unit is quiet as a refrigerator.
+Quiet operation – Heating with geothermal units is quieter than other HVAC systems.
+The indoor unit is as quiet as a refrigerator.

-- Lower water-heating costs – Installing a desuperheater allows excess heat from the geothermal system for home water heating, further reducing utility costs.
+Lower water-heating costs – Installing a desuperheater allows excess heat from the geothermal system to be used for home water heating, further reducing utility costs.

 Common problems with geothermal systems

-Aside from the high initial cost, the most common geothermal heating problems come from improper system planning and wrong installation of the loop fields and controllers.
+Aside from the high initial cost, the most common geothermal heating problems come from improper system planning and incorrect installation of the loop fields and controllers.
 Geothermal heat pump problems include:

 What is geothermal heating, and how does it work?

-Geothermal heating is an energy-efficient HVAC system that brings the earth’s natural underground heat indoors in winter or provides cooling by moving heat outdoors in summer.
+Geothermal heating is an energy-efficient HVAC system that brings the earth’s natural underground heat indoors in winter and moves the heat outdoors in summer.
 A geothermal system draws heat from below the frost line where temperatures remain 45° F to 75° F.